 Canarians are good with stew, they put a lot of love and care into making an appetizing dish of meat and spiced vegetables.
 Taste the rabbit stew (conejo), a local specialty.
 You will rarely see cattle on Lanzarote, mainly due to the landscape, so most meat is imported from South America and other islands in the archipelago.
 Of course, choice cuts of meat are on the menu of any decent restaurant.
 Cabrito (kid meat) is a big favorite and is sometimes called baifo in the Canary Islands.

 If you like fish, you will love Lanzarote.
 Being an island, the fish and seafood supplies are limitless.
 It’s the biggest business in the Canaries with trawling boats heading out to sea every day to meet the demand for tasty fish.
 Tuna (atún), sea bass (de lubina), hake (merluza), swordfish (pez espada), crab (cangrejo), lobster (langosta), mussels (mejillones)… you name it!

 Vegetables and fruits

 Lanzarote is blessed with an exceptional climate all year round, which helps farmers grow fruit in abundance.
-You will see farmers markets all over the island.
-These are vibrant and colourful places ideal for buying locally grown fruits and vegetables.
+You will see farmers’ markets all over the island.
+These are vibrant and colorful places ideal for buying locally grown fruits and vegetables.

 If you go to Lanzarote you have to try the local goat cheese.
 It is sold in supermarkets and will appear on most menus.
 It is often fried or served with an accompaniment such as olives or a savory honey sauce.